 Platinum options let you buy or sell platinum bullion on a future date at a set price.
 The difference between platinum options and platinum futures is that with there’s no contract involved when trading platinum options, so you can choose not to go through with the trade.

 - Pros of platinum options: You can trade with leverage, which returns bigger gains using smaller amounts of capital.
 You can bet on the price of platinum to go up, or down.

 - Cons of platinum options: Trading with leverage raises the size of your loss if you make the wrong call.
 Transaction fees tend to be higher when trading platinum options than when trading other forms of platinum.
 Options drop in value as the option expiration date gets closer.

 An ETF (short for Exchange Traded Fund) is an investment that contains multiple assets.
 It’s traded on regular exchanges, similar to the way individual stocks are traded.

 - Pros of platinum ETFs: You don’t have to endure the hassle of storing and insuring physical platinum bullion.
 Low management fees keep costs down.

 - Cons of platinum ETFs: If the price of platinum takes off, you’ll probably make more money owning platinum bars or platinum coins than merely holding a platinum ETF.

 Research what affects the platinum price

-There are many factors that can affect the price of platinum.
+There are many factors that can affect the price of platinum and your trading strategy.
 Here are some of them: